ResursBank/ecom2/README.md

 ## JavaScript constructors

-The classes we provide in JavaScript all have constructors that accepts an **overrides** object.
+The classes we provide in JavaScript all have constructors that accept an **overrides** object.
 This object can contain functions which will override the default behavior of the class.
 This is useful if you want to add custom error .
 This is useful if you want to add custom error